North East Line: North East Line extension (NELe)

 On 17 January 2013, transport minister Lui Tuck Yew announced a one-station extension of the NEL to serve upcoming developments in Punggol North.
-Although it was initially planned to extend the line by 2030, Second Minister for Transport Ng Chee Meng announced on 7 June 2017 that the 1.6 km extension would be moved up to 2023 in conjunction with development plans for the area, later delayed to 2024 as a result of the COVID-19 pandemic.
+Although it was initially planned to extend the line by 2030, Second Minister for Transport Ng Chee Meng announced on 7 June 2017 that the 1.6 km extension would be moved up to 2023 in conjunction with development plans for the area.

 The contract for the extension was awarded to China State Construction Engineering Corporation Limited (Singapore Branch) in December, and construction began that month.
-Although tunneling was completed on 13 November 2020, transport minister Ong Ye Kung said at the tunnel breakthrough ceremony that the Punggol Coast station's completion would be delayed until 2024 due to delays caused by the COVID-19 pandemic.
+Although tunnelling was completed on 13 November 2020, transport minister Ong Ye Kung said at the tunnel breakthrough ceremony that the Punggol Coast station's completion would be delayed until 2024 due to delays caused by the COVID-19 pandemic.
 In June and July 2024, NEL operations began later at 8 am on Sundays to integrate testing and commissioning works with the new station.
 As previously announced by the LTA on 10 October 2024, Punggol Coast station opened on 10 December.